 Expanded Analysis of MRD Outcomes

-Zweegman et al (2024)4 presented (at the 66th ASH Annual Meeting) an expanded analysis of MRD outcomes from CEPHEUS study in NDMM patients who were ineligible for SCT or transplant deferred.
+Zweegman et al (2024)4 presented an expanded analysis of MRD outcomes from CEPHEUS study in NDMM patients who were ineligible for SCT or transplant deferred.

 Results